"Information literacy" - the ability to find & use information - is the key to lifelong learning. The Monroe May Library strives to:

 teach information literacy through direct instruction in age-appropriate activities at all grade levels

 meet the information needs of our school community.

-Reading is encouraged through story times, Accelerated Reader, the Texas Bluebonnet Award & other programs.
+Reading is encouraged through story times, the Texas Bluebonnet Award & other programs.
 Special themes are promoted each month, such as Hispanic Heritage Month in September/October & Poetry Month in April.
-The Library holds a Book Fair each year, and also hosts visits by authors & storytellers.
+The Library holds a Book Fair each year, and hosts visits by authors & storytellers.
 The librarian and classroom teachers collaborate to provide curriculum-integrated lessons.

 Each class has a scheduled library time.
 Students also come to the library during posted "walk-in" times.
 The Library is open before school at 7:30am and open after school until 3:00pm for children accompanied by their parent or guardian.

 Kindergarteners checkout one book; 1st thru 5th graders may checkout two books at a time.
 Student books are due in two week.
 Parents may check out 5 books, which are due in two weeks.
 Overdue notices are sent out on a regular basis.
 No overdue fines are charged; however, students may not check out another book until current ones are checked in.
 Any lost or damaged book must be paid for.